Legal Structure of a Monteengro Company

 - Rights granted through the Constitution of the company.

 - The right to information about the company affairs.

 - The right to attend, vote and call general meetings of the company.

 - The right to be treated fairly.
 Shareholders have remedies under Section 216if they feel their rights are being prejudiced.

 - The remedy of winding up the company.

-Under Montengro law, a private company must have at least one director, and a public company must have at three or more.
-One director must be a local resident of Montengro.
+Under Montenegro law, a private company must have at least one director, and a public company must have at three or more.
+One director must be a local resident of Montenegro.
 Directors are voted in by the shareholders.

 Generally, directors have broad powers of management, as defined by Montengro company law and the particular company’s Constitution.
 In a small private company, the director will manage the company’s business, making all or most of the day-to-day decisions.
 In a large company, a director will perform a more supervisory and visionary role while the day-to-day decisions will be left to the executive management.
 Because directors have such broad powers and a supervisory role, they are answerable to the shareholders.

 The following document by ACRA provides a comprehensive overview of the role of a director within a Monteengro company: